sleekmason/Lilidog/README.md

 - Desktop icons can be enabled and customized using pcmanfm. <br/>

-- Compton Composite Manager with transparency enabled.
+- Picom Composite Manager with transparency enabled.
 Change to suit.

 - Newsboat RSS reader with a custom configuration already in place and ready for new RSS feeds.